Write for Us: Read through our 10 Guest Post Guidelines to Get Started

-9. Note that we do NOT pay experts who would like to do a guest post ahead of an appearance on one of my Webinars or podcasts, or who are posting specifically to promote a book, course, or other paid product.
+9. Note that we do NOT pay experts who would like to do a guest post ahead of an appearance on one of our webinars or podcasts, or who are posting specifically to promote a book, course, or other paid product.
 If your guest post has fresh, useful information for freelance writers, we may still be interested in publishing it, but do not pay in this scenario.

-10. On the day your post goes up, please respond to comments over on my Facebook.
+10. On the day your post goes up, please respond to comments over on Facebook.
 Part of what we pay for is your help driving engagement and social sharing of the post.
 Payment may not be forthcoming if you are MIA the day your post goes up, so be sure to let us know if you’re not available so we can reschedule your post.

 Sound good?
 Email email@example.com to submit your guest post headline and outline.